How to Overcome 5 Disadvantages of the Cloud

 #4 Cloud Security Threats

-Public cloud security threats continue to grow as more organizations make the move to public cloud platforms such as Azure, AWS or Google.
+PROBLEM: Public cloud security threats continue to grow as more organizations make the move to public cloud platforms such as Azure, AWS or Google.
 The majority of breaches are due to misconfigurations in the cloud platform.
-Azure for instance, provides best practices on configuring all workloads based on each individual workload.
+For instance, Azure provides best practices on configuring all workloads based on each individual workload.

-By leveraging Centre’s Cloud Detection and Response (CDR) service will provide visibility as new workloads are added, CDR will advise if they are configured against best practices so the workloads can be properly secured.
+By leveraging Centre’s Automatic Threat Containment service will provide visibility as new workloads are added, MDR will advise if they are configured against best practices so the workloads can be properly secured.
 This feature is in addition to threat hunting capabilities in MDR.
 As a result, over 95%of cloud breaches are prevented using MDR to actively hunt, block, and automatically isolate malicious cloud activity.

 #5 Cloud Connectivity, Network Availability and Outages

-In order to reap the benefits of cloud computing, your business must always have an internet connection.
+PROBLEM: In order to reap the benefits of cloud services, your business must always have an internet connection.
 Unfortunately, there is no way to get around this fact.
 You need a network in order to send files to the cloud and retrieve them.

 SOLUTION: You need a network to be able to use your virtual machines even if you pay for cloud infrastructure services.
 If you lose your network connection because of a storm or an outage, you may experience some downtime.
 However, working with a certified cloud expert that prioritizes cloud security can help you develop a successful business continuity plan that meets availability and security compliance requirements.